|

 "What Ever Happened to Baby Peggy?"

-1982 PBS documentary of that same name, which Roddy McDowall narrated
+an acclaimed 1982 PBS documentary of that same name, which Roddy

-and in which Diana appeared.
-She has been featured in TV documentaries
+McDowall narrated and in which Diana appeared.
+She has been featured

 Diana's inside account of the child star era contains a wealth of